Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - As a **site owner**, I want to provide the user with access to the dictionary without having to create an account
 - As a **site owner**, I want to allow the user to easily sign up for an account to allow them to add their own suggestions to the dictionary
 - As a **site owner**, I want to allow the user to easily edit and delete any words or phrases they've added to the
-- As a **site owner**, I want to allow the user to add any words and phrases to their favorites collection located in their profile
+- As a **site owner**, I want to allow the user to rate the words and phrases featured in the dictionary
 - As a **site owner**, I want all visitors and registered users to be able to easily contact me through email or social media platforms

 ### Design